When you come to Oldham Bethel Church you can expect:

 - We sing a mix of old and new songs accompanied by a range of instruments.
 You can join in, or simply sit and listen, as you prefer.

 - If you don’t have a Bible, there are plenty available at the church in several different languages.
 We use the English Standard Version for all public readings and the New Millennium Version for Farsi readings.
-If you prefer to read from another version, you are more than welcome to bring it with you.

 - Though we have no formal crèche, we welcome children under 4.
 We provide a separate room into which the sermon is relayed where parents can take young children during the meeting if they so wish.
 There are toys and changing facilities available.
 In due time, we hope to be able to provide a parents co-operative crèche.